mk-fg/linux-ebpf-connection-overseer/README.md

     Requires elevated privileges, intended to be run as `ExecStartPre=+...` command.\
     Without pinning, when service stops, fds get closed, which cleans up eBPFs as well.

-- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors to monitor for network-related info and export it to some fifo socket as json lines.
+- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors to monitor for network-related info, filter and export it to some fifo socket as json lines.

     [leco.service] systemd unit file can be used to run loader binary and start this script.